Nutritional Sciences (NUTR)

 This course provides students with the opportunity to review key nutrition concepts inherent in pregnancy care, infancy and pediatrics.
 Using a hybrid of on-line training modules and resources, coupled with on-site practicum experience, interns will work with nutrition professionals in both community nutrition (typically WIC offices) and inpatient pediatric units.
 Students will demonstrate completion of theoretical concepts via a mix of on-line assignments, and will demonstrate practice competency mastery as assessed by on-site mentors and related assignments/projects.
 Prereq: MSDI Student.

 NUTR 850 - Nutritional Biochemistry

 Digestion, absorption, transport, and utilization of food nutrients.
-Role of macro- and micro-nutrients as substrates and catalyst for metabolic pathways. and the role of these pathways in maintaining human health at the cellular, organ and whole body levels.
-Prereq: two semesters anatomy an physiology; one semester biochemistry; or equivalents.
+Role of macro- and micro-nutrients as substrates and catalyst for metabolic pathways, and the role of these pathways in maintaining human health at the cellular, organ and whole-body levels.
+Prereq: two semesters anatomy and physiology; one semester biochemistry; or equivalents.

 NUTR 851 - Nutritional Biochemistry of Micronutrients